mateuszcalderon/cpp-quadratic-equation-solver/README.md

   }
 ```

-  - The program prompts the user for values of ` b ` and ` c `, ensuring valid inputs for both
+  - The program prompts the user for values of ` b ` and ` c `, ensuring valid inputs for both.

 #### Discriminant and Roots Calculation:
 ```cpp